growficient/GDS-challenge/README.md

 ## Introduction

 It is the beginning of 2013, and you're a new stock trader looking to make some quick bucks.
-You've found something that piqued your interest, namely coin "X".
+You've found something that piqued your interest, namely "coin X".
-With an asset of your choosing, you're now almost ready to hedge your bets.
+You managed to scrape together some historical exhange-rates of coin X and another coin, and now you're almost ready to hedge your bets.
 But there's a problem, the finance tool you've been using has stopped working!
-Without this you can't tell how much the price is changing, and you have no graphs to inspect anymore.
+Without this you can't tell how the price is evolving, and you have no graphs to inspect anymore.
-While you wait for it to be fixed, you are left with only one solution, to predict the future.
+While you wait for it to be fixed, you are left with only one solution, to predict the future, because how else are you going to get rich?

 ## Tasks